 Some people try to handle typical accident settlements on their own.
 However, when it comes to tanker truck accidents and injuries, the stakes are much higher.
 It can be difficult to negotiate with the insurance company and you could end up getting less than your damages are worth.

-Without a lawyer to protect your rights, you might end up without payment.
+Without one of the best truck accident lawyers to protect your rights, you might end up without payment.
 You need help from a reputable Houston tanker truck accident lawyer.
 We know how to handle the complex issues of truck accidents.
 We have received millions of dollars in personal injury cases for our clients and we can represent you in fighting for the compensation you deserve.